- Architect In Charge : Jaime Magén, Francisco Javier Magén

-From the architect.
+Text description provided by the architects.
 The initial considerations about the project of a new Town Hall in the historical town center revolves around two opposite conditions: the integration of the new building in the urban fabric versus the singularity demanded by its representative condition.

 The response of the project is articulated around three related mechanisms: the abstract composition, the scale and singularity of the hollows, and the use of the void as a space generator.
 The void actions operate at three levels.
 On the first level, in the urban plot, creating a new courtyard of activities, open in a dense historical city center.
 On the second level, inside the building, through vertical voids and visual and spatial connections that amplify the inner space.
 And on the third level, on the main façade, forming the most representative elements as hollow in the continuity of the façade plane.